jazlab/tabletop/README.md

 - `tabletop_server`: TableTop server nodes and launch files
 - `tabletop_teensy`: TableTop Teensy nodes and launch files

-Additional non-ROS2 packages (also located in the repository's root directory):
+Additional non-ROS 2 packages (also located in the repository's root directory):
 - `novnc`: Context for building and running noVNC Docker container
 - `ursim`: Contains the external control URCAP for the host machine to interface with the robot.